SkylineCommunications/dataminer-docs-connectors/connector/doc/NVIDIA_Onyx_Manager.md

 ### BGP

 This page displays the **BGP (Border Gateway Protocol)** related tables.
-You can delete the BGP Summary or BGP Neighbor using the delete button in the Action column.
+You can delete the BGP Summary or BGP Neighbor using the Delete button in the Action column.

 ### Dump Files

 This page is used to create and download the **Dump File** from the device.

-To create the dump file, please use the **Create Dump File** button from this page.
+To create the dump file, click the **Create Dump File** button.

 > [!IMPORTANT]
-> The connector will time out during the creation of the dump file because the device is currently busy and cannot process other requests.
+> The connector will time out during the creation of the dump file because the device will be busy and unable to process other requests.
 The process of creating the dump file will take approximately 5 minutes.

+To download the dump file:

+1. Fill in all configuration parameters on the **Download Configuration** page.
-Use the **Download** button from the **Dump Files** table to downlad the dump file.
-You can only download one file per time.
+1. Use the **Download** button from the **Dump Files** table.

-> [!IMPORTANT]
-> All configuration parameters under the **Download Configuration** page must be filled before download the dump file.
+You can only download one file at a time.

 ### Web Interface